PraveshKumar007/Angular_Documentation/ReadMe.md

 ```

 ## AngularJS Expressions
-Double braces can be used to enclose AngularJS expressions: expression.
-They can also be written as ng-bind = "expression" inside a directive.
-Then, AngularJS will resolve the expression, and the result will be returned exactly where the expression is written.
+Double braces can be used to enclose AngularJS expressions.

 Expressions in Angular are much like JavaScript expressions: They can contain literals, operators, and variables.
 Here is an example: